steakscience/random-google-photos/README.md

 **Note:**
 This script is based off of [dfkoz's](https://gist.github.com/dfkoz/5860786) and Ben Lind's [gist](https://github.com/benlind/random-image-emailer).

 Ben Lind's script sends images inline.
 In this version, images are sent as attachments.
+This is helpful when integrating with IFTTT which can use the attachment as part of its recipe.

 # Usage